The Sports Law Review: Japan

 ii Sports arbitration

-The JSAA is a specialised dispute resolution body that administers arbitration and mediation for sports related disputes in Japan.
-The Sports Arbitration Rules governs the arbitration procedure in the JSAA in respect of appeals by participants (such as athletes, managers, coaches, doctors and clubs) against decisions by sports governing bodies; provided, however, disputes relating to doping are governed by a separate regulation under the JSAA, namely the Sports Arbitration Rules for Doping Disputes.
-The most common disputes that are appealed under the JSAA are disputes over decisions by NF to not select an athlete for sports competition and disputes over sanctions rendered to athletes or clubs by sports governing organisation.
+The JSAA is a specialised dispute resolution body that administers arbitration and mediation for sports-related disputes in Japan.
+The Sports Arbitration Rules governs the arbitration procedure in the JSAA in respect of appeals by participants (such as athletes, managers, coaches, doctors and clubs) against decisions by sports governing bodies; however, disputes relating to doping are governed by a separate regulation under the JSAA, namely the Sports Arbitration Rules for Doping Disputes.
+The most common disputes that are appealed under the JSAA are disputes over decisions by NF to not select an athlete for sports competition and disputes over sanctions rendered to athletes or clubs by sports governing organisations.

 The Sports Arbitration Rules provides that an arbitration agreement must be executed in writing or in any other form that clearly indicates the intent of both parties.9 With regard to an arbitration agreement, as set forth in the Governance Code for National Sport Federation Members, many NFs and other sports governing bodies in Japan (e.g., most of the member organisations of JOC) have adopted provisions in their rules providing that any appeals against their decision shall be resolved through arbitration under the JSAA, and such provision shall be recognised as an arbitration agreement between the particular sports governing body and the participants thereof.

-The Sports Arbitration Rules also provides that the sports arbitration panels may, at the request of a claimant, order temporary measures if the panel finds it is particularly necessary for the purpose of the arbitration.10
+The Sports Arbitration Rules also provide that the sports arbitration panels may, at the request of a claimant, order temporary measures if the panel finds it is particularly necessary for the purpose of the arbitration.10

 Disciplinary sanctions decided by sports governing bodies, such as fines or suspensions, will be enforced by themselves (typically by their disciplinary committee) in accordance with their rules.